collapsed-stacks/firearms/questions/851/surplus-7-62x54r-misbehaving-can-someone-identify-what-ammo-it-is.md

 - posted by: [Karl Bielefeldt](https://stackexchange.com/users/-1/288-karl-bielefeldt) on 2011-12-18
 - score: 0

-<p>It's the lacquer coating you want to watch out for, which is what gives the case the green color, if it's the same kind I'm thinking of.
-My Dad and I had similar trouble with old green-lacquered cartridges in his Mosin-Nagant, although I don't remember their exact brand, and I've seen people on various forums with the same problem.</p>
+It's the lacquer coating you want to watch out for, which is what gives the case the green color, if it's the same kind I'm thinking of.
+My Dad and I had similar trouble with old green-lacquered cartridges in his Mosin-Nagant, although I don't remember their exact brand, and I've seen people on various forums with the same problem.